New to St. Paul’s/Trinity?

 Thrive: A living manual for Families!

-A joint youth and family project between St. Paul’s and Essex United, this program uses social media, food and fellowship to offer resources to parents, teens, tweens and children.
+Thrive! is a joint youth and family project between St. Paul’s and Essex United, this program uses social media, food and fellowship to offer resources to parents, teens, tweens and children.
 For more information, check out our page here. or find us on Facebook at Thrive: A living manual for families

 Regular Services are: